-Implementing ergonomics helps prevent repetitive strain injuries.
-And as those injuries are reduced and in most cases eliminated or prevented altogether, additional benefits are seen.
+Applying ergonomics helps prevent repetitive strain injuries.
+As those injuries are reduced and even stopped altogether, additional benefits are seen.
 Those benefits include:

-1.)
-Increased Efficiency: Ergonomics allows workers to move at their most efficient level, which leads to workers who are healthier and pain-free.
-An efficient, healthy worker tends to produce better quality work.
+- Increased Efficiency.
+Ergonomics allow workers to move at their most efficient level, which leads to healthier employees.
+Efficient, healthy workers produce better quality work.

-2.)
-Increased productivity: Efficient movement tasks leads to increased productivity.
-In fact, a 1986 study by the Army Corps of Engineers showed a 20.6% improvement in employee productivity one year after ergonomic furniture was installed.
+- Increased productivity.
+Efficient movement leads to increased productivity.
+A 1986 study by the Army Corps of Engineers showed a 20.6% improvement in employee productivity one year after the ergonomic furniture was installed.

-3.)
-Increased morale: Workers not dealing with headaches and sore muscles and especially with more severe repetitive strain issues and injuries caused by an uncomfortable working environment tend to be happier and their productivity naturally increases.
+- Increased morale.
+Workers not dealing with headaches and sore muscles and especially with more severe repetitive strain issues caused by an uncomfortable working environment tend to be happier, and their productivity naturally increases.

-4.)
-Increased work quality: As workers are more comfortable and able to work more efficiently, the quality of work increases as well.
+- Increased work quality.
+As workers are more comfortable and able to work more efficiently, the quality of work increases as well.

 For more benefits of implementing ergonomics, see “How to Increase Profits with Ergonomics: 20 Ways to Cut Costs, plus One Way to Increase Revenues“ by Dan MacLeod.

-1.)
-Arrange Your Workspace: An ergonomic workspace is arranged to fit a worker’s body.
-In addition, tasks that are completed the most often should have supplies and equipment for that task within easy reach.
+- Arrange the workspace.
+An ergonomic workspace fits a worker’s body.
+Also, tasks completed the most often have supplies and equipment for that task within easy reach.
 Avoid reaching, twisting and poor posture on a regular basis.

-2.)
-Use Good Work Habits: Using variety in type of movements and tasks, employing good posture, and increasing efficiency through placement of supplies and equipment are all good work habits that will help increase the benefits of ergonomics.
+- Use good work habits: Using variety in movement types, employing good posture, and increasing efficiency through the placement of supplies and equipment are all good work habits to help increase the benefits of ergonomics.

-3.)
-Incorporate Regular Exercise & Stretching: Exercising the eyes as well as stretching the body regularly add to the benefits of ergonomics.
+- Incorporate regular exercise & stretching: Regularly exercising and stretching the whole body add to the benefits of ergonomics.

 Ergonomics does not have a one-size-fits-all approach.
-Instead, a situation analysis (formal or informal) must be performed to determine what will be the most effective ergonomic approaches to implement.
+Instead, a situation analysis (formal or informal) can help determine the most effective ergonomic strategies to implement.

 For larger companies with deeper pockets, hiring an outside consultant to assess ergonomics in the workplace is a great option.
-For smaller companies and individuals, learning how to assess an environment for ergonomic adjustments can be extremely useful.
-An assessment such as this ergonomics checklist to make the work environment more ergonomic can be an effective way for anyone, regardless of resources, to begin implementing positive ergonomic changes.
+For smaller businesses and individuals, learning how to evaluate an environment for ergonomic adjustments can be extremely useful.
+An assessment such as this ergonomics checklist to make the workplace more ergonomic is an effective way for anyone, regardless of resources, to begin implementing positive ergonomic changes.

-Ergonomics is not something to be considered just for the workplace.
-Frequent travel as well as many tasks in the home can also benefit from ergonomics.
-Taking the time to consider “Business Traveling Ergonomic Tips“ as well as “Home Ergonomics“ can go a long way in making an individual healthier and happier in a more rounded way than just workplace ergonomics alone.
+Ergonomics is not just for the workplace.
+Frequent travel, as well as many tasks in the home, can also benefit from ergonomics.
+Taking the time to consider “Business Traveling Ergonomic Tips“ as well as “Home Ergonomics“ can go a long way in making an individual healthier and happier in a more rounded way.